chuckcoughlin/redistrict-colorado/docs/user-guides.md

 subtracting the total number of counties.
 We want this score to be minimized.
 The same metric could be computed using municipal or other boundaries instead of counties if so desired.
 The limiting factor is the availability of appropriate shapefiles.

+###### Partisan Asymmetry:
+Partisan asymmetry is a measure of the extent to which boundaries favor one party or the other.
+The application provides 4 different algorithms for this metric.

+`Mean-median`

+`Partisan-bias`

+`Declination`
+The declination function is described [here](https://observablehq.com/@sahilchinoy/gerrymandering-the-declination-function).
+It is a measure of partisan symmetry that does not assume any particular seats-votes proportionality.
+It is sensitive to either packing or cracking distortions.
+When plotted it results in a geometric angle that can be easily visualized.
+In our usage a negative angle indicates an unfair Democratic advantage and a positive angle indicates a Republican advantage.
+An angle of more than 0.3 radians indicates probable manipulation.

+  * Plot the Democratic district vote shares in increasing order
+  * Plot point `R`, horizontally centered on the Republican districts, whose vertical position is the average Democratic vote share of all the Republican districts
+  * Plot point `D`, which is the same as point `R` but for the Democratic districts
+  * Plot point `M`, which is horizontally halfway at the transition between the Democratic and Republican districts, and vertically at 50% Democratic vote share
+  * Draw line segments `RM` and `MD`, and compute the angle between them
+  * Multiply the angle by a normalization factor of 2/π to get the declination.
+Its range is [-1,1].

+`Efficiency Gap`
+Efficiency gap is the sum of the differences between parties of "wasted" votes divided by the total number of projected votes.
+A "wasted" vote is any vote that does not help elect a candidate.
+This includes all the votes for the losing party and any votes over 50% for the winning party.

 ###### Population Balance:
 The constitutionally-mandated purpose of redistricting is to balance the number of people within districts.
 A measure of population balance is simply the standard deviation of the population of the districts.
 We normalize by the total population,